 It’s no secret that simply getting around American cities is becoming a nightmare, and metro Boston is no exception.
 While our focus has been largely on our lamentable ranking as the most congested city in the United States, the issues at the heart of our transportation crisis lie much deeper than traffic alone.
 In fact, they mirror the deep-rooted disparities of our society.

 For years, we have known that our transportation systems — our road, bus, and rail networks — have not equitably served our most vulnerable communities.
 According to the Metropolitan Area Planning Council, black bus riders spend 64 hours and Latinx riders spend 10 hours more per year onboard MBTA buses compared to their fellow white passengers.
-Union of Concerned Scientists report, communities of color in our region are 66 percent more likely to be exposed to tailpipe emissions.
+Commuters from Mattapan are more likely to have longer, more expensive commutes than their neighbors in distant, wealthier suburbs.
+These inequities are even in the air we breathe.
+According to a recent Union of Concerned Scientists report, communities of color in our region are 66 percent more likely to be exposed to tailpipe emissions.

 These impacts are the direct result of generations of policies that have pursued the wrong goals, where advancing mobility for some has been furthered at the expense of others.
 If we are going to tackle our climate crisis and ensure that the United States remains a nation where everyone has a shot at socioeconomic mobility, we need to make sure our transportation policies allow us to go further together as a society.